COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                          Eq.2: ``qc = (1.67d0-zpars(7)+2.d0*(massc(j1)/mass(j1))**5)/2.13d0``, which is from Claeys+ 2014

-``qcrit_array``          Array with length: 16 for user-input values for the
+``qcrit_array``          Array of dimensions (1,16) specifying user-input values for the
                          critical mass ratios that govern the onset of unstable mass transfer and a common envelope.
-Each item is set individually for its associated kstar, and a value of 0.0 will apply prescription of the qcflag for that kstar.
+Each item is set individually for its associated kstar, and a value of 0.0 will apply the prescription specified qcflag for that kstar.

-                         **Note:** there are cases where a common envelope is forced regardless of the critical mass ratio for unstable mass transfer; in the following cases, a common envelope occurs regardless of the qcrit or qcflag
+                         **Note:** there are cases where a common envelope is forced regardless of the critical mass ratio for unstable mass transfer; in the following cases, a common envelope occurs regardless of the qcrit or qcflag.
+See above.

                          **qcrit_array = [0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0]**